 Students qualifying for the pre-Honours pool are notified and directed to contact the Psychology faculty they selected to find out about potential research opportunities.
 However, admission to the program will be competitive, and it is recommended that students make some preliminary inquiries before selecting a faculty member to find out about availability, areas of interest, and background courses the student might need.
 Since the demand for the program will likely exceed the resources, qualifying for the pre-Honours pool does not guarantee admittance into the Honours program.

 Students selected by a Psychology faculty member from the pre-Honours pool will then submit an “Honours research proposal” of 300–500 words, signed by their proposed supervisor, and an updated official academic transcript.
 This application is due May 15, and is reviewed by the department before final acceptance.

 Psychology Honours Program Application forms

-- Pre-Honours Application Pool (due annually, January 5)
+- Pre-Honours Application Pool: MS Word format and .pdf format (due annually, January 5)

 - Honours Research Application (due May 15, can be completed only if selected from Pre-Honours Pool)

 Honours Theses will be defended in an oral exam before the student's “Examining Committee”.
 This committee consists of the student's supervisor plus a second faculty member from the UPEI Department of Psychology, and a third member who might be:

 - an “external” from another department

 In cases where a student is co-supervised, both supervisors will be on the committee but they will share one vote.
 The selection of the committee and when it is constituted will be determined by the supervisor in consultation with the student.